mishraabhishek11/plant-twin/sourceag/README.md

-# Welcome to your Source AG Expo app 👋
+# Source AG Assignment App

-This is an [Expo]() project created for Source AG test assignment.
+This is an project created for Source AG test assignment.

 ## To run app